hjjunl/hjjunl/README.md

 -Language proficiency in English and Korean

 ## Experience

+### Working Experinence

-### Meal Generation (미식의 시대) / Intern
-July - August, 2020,  Seoul, Korea, https://www.mealgen.net
+-Meal Generation (미식의 시대) July - August, 2020,  Seoul, Korea, https://www.mealgen.net / Internship
-Optimization of the main database using MySql
+	1. Optimization of the main database using MySql
-Pattern recognition from the client data traffic Planned additional contents for mobile applications A.I.
+	2. Pattern recognition from the client data traffic
+	3. Planned additional contents for mobile applications

+A.I.
 Cost Management and Prediction Platform / Project Manager October 2020 - Current, Kwangwoon University, Seoul, Korea Using Django to build a platform for small enterprises for the prediction of optimal cost